andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_09_ROIAnalysis.rst

   fslmaths Jahn_ROI_dmPFC_0_20_44.nii.gz -kernel sphere 5 -fmean Jahn_Sphere_dmPFC_0_20_44.nii.gz -odt float

-This expands the single voxel into a sphere with a radius of 5mm, and calls the resulting sphere "Jahn_Sphere.nii.gz".
+This expands the single voxel into a sphere with a radius of 5mm, and calls the output "Jahn_Sphere.nii.gz".
 If you wanted to change the size of the sphere to 10mm, for example, you would change this section of code to ``-kernel sphere 10``.

 4. Now, type: